 Symmetric keys are provided to the module by the calling process and are destroyed when released by the appropriate API function calls.
 The module does not perform persistent storage of keys.
-The RSA public key used for signature verification of the kernel loadable components is stored outside of the module's boundary, in a keyring file in /proc/keys/.
+The RSA public key used for signature verification of the kernel loadable components is stored in a keyring file in /proc/keys/.